 Valeriana capensis var. nana , one of three varieties of the species called Cape valerian and in Afrikaans wildebalderjan (some boisterous character called Jan), is a robust perennial growing from thin rhizomes to heights around 1,2 m.

 It produces mostly basal, branched rosettes of usually compound, hairy leaves comprising ovate leaflets near the ground.
 The terminal leaflet is larger.
 A node with variable, narrow, composite leaves can be seen below the inflorescence.
 The flower stems are long and erect.

-This variation is found in montane grassland of the north-east of the Eastern Cape and the west of KwaZulu-Natal, as well as in Lesotho.
-It is not threatened early in the twenty first century.
-The plant belongs to the Valerianaceae family; although it is sometimes placed among the Rubiaceae.
+This variety is found in montane grassland of the north-east of the Eastern Cape and the west of KwaZulu-Natal, as well as in Lesotho.
+It is not considered to be threatened early in the twenty first century.

 V. capensis, in the guise of different varieties, is thought to be the only species of this genus found naturally in southern Africa, growing across a wide distribution.